Table of Contents

 - Cannot set timers and will open whenever your cat is nearby

-2. Sure Petcare Microchip Feeder Connect with Hub (Connects to Mobile App)
+2. Sure Petcare Microchip Feeder Connect with Hub (Best for Portion Control)

-As with my number one recommendation, this feeder is microchip activated and scans each cat’s unique microchip ID to stop your cats from stealing each other’s food.
-It is an RFID cat feeder with a collar tag for those kitties that have not been microchipped.
-This is also effective at stopping dogs or other pets from eating food that isn’t theirs and is a great addition for a dog proof cat feeding station.
+As with my number one recommendation, this feeder is microchip activated to stop your cats from stealing each other’s food.
+It also functions as an RFID cat feeder with a collar tag for those kitties that have not been microchipped.
+This is also effective at stopping dogs or other pets from eating food that isn’t theirs and acts as an effective dog-proof cat feeding station.

-Conveniently, the bowl is also split into two and is suitable for both wet and dry food.
+Conveniently, the bowl is split into two and is suitable for wet and dry food.
 You can set different weight limits on each side of the bowl.
-For example, you could set 30g of dry food in one half and 60g of wet food in the other, great for keeping an eye on what food they like best and ensuring they are receiving the right nutrients.
+For example, you could set 30g of dry food in one half and 60g of wet food in the other.
+This feature is excellent for keeping an eye on what food they like best and ensuring your cat receives a nutritionally balanced diet.

 - Microchip activated and comes with RFID collar tag